JyotinderSingh/TaskMaster/README.md

 ![TaskMaster Hero](assets/lightmode.png#gh-light-mode-only)
 ![TaskMaster Hero](assets/darkmode.png#gh-dark-mode-only)

-TaskMaster is a robust and efficient task scheduler written in Go.
+TaskMaster is a robust and efficient task scheduler made for educational purposes and written in Go.
 It's designed to handle a high volume of tasks, distribute them across multiple workers for execution.

 ## System Components